DanielTBonn/readme-gen/generatedREADME.md

 ## Tests

-Enter tests and how to use them here
+Enter how to use tests here

 ## License